Jerry20025/Stalker-/README.md

 ## Introduction

-The GitHub Profile Fetcher is an interactive web application designed to display GitHub user profiles and repositories in a user-friendly interface.
+The GitHub Profile stalker is an interactive web application designed to display GitHub user profiles and repositories in a user-friendly interface.
 Utilizing the GitHub API, this tool provides a comprehensive view of a user's GitHub presence, including detailed statistics, repository listings, and more.

 ## Live Server
 ### Experience the Application in Action